 If you’re willing to work hard, the job of an insurance agent can go the distance.
 That’s because insurance sales is considered by many to be a stable career.
 In good economic times and bad, there are always people buying insurance products—and there’s always a need for someone to sell them.

-But take it from agents themselves: nearly 86% of young agents participating in the Insurance Journal’s 2019 Young Agents Survey, described their career outlook as "optimistic" or “very optimistic."1 What’s more, they feel confident that the industry and their own agencies will attract quality individuals to fill the talent gap in the coming years.
+But take it from agents themselves: nearly 86% of young agents participating in the Insurance Journal’s 2019 Young Agents Surveylink opens in a new window, described their career outlook as "optimistic" or “very optimistic."1 What’s more, they feel confident that the industry and their own agencies will attract quality individuals to fill the talent gap in the coming years.